tastymooncakes/cronos-oracle-demo/README.md

 Price fetched.
 Tx Hash: 0x985780708ff161ccc0a4948aa81c13e1e4c87e336e90ee2db3ae8aa1a6883e04 PriceUpdated event: priceFeed=0x23199c2bcb1303f667e733b9934db9eca5991e765b45f5ed18bc4b231415f2fe, price=10154740
 ```

+## Troubleshooting

+- **"Insufficient fee sent" error**
+  Make sure you're calculating the update fee correctly using the Pyth SDK (`getUpdateFee`).
+Also double-check your wallet has enough TCRO to cover the transaction.

+- **"Stale price" or "No VAA received" errors**
+  Ensure your network connection to the Pyth data distribution service (Hermes) is stable.
+Retry fetching the price or verify the asset feed ID is correct.

+- **Contract deployment fails**
+  Confirm you're using the correct Pyth Oracle contract address for the network (Testnet vs Mainnet).
+Also ensure your `.env` file has the right RPC URL and private key.

+- **"Invalid VAA" or "Signature verification failed" errors**
+  This usually means the VAA was not fetched correctly or has expired.
+Re-fetch the VAA and ensure it's submitted promptly.

 ## Contributing
 PRs and Issues are welcome.
 If you would like to expand this project to support more feeds or networks, feel free to fork and build on it.